Hillary G. Frank, DVM, Dipl. ABVP (Avian)

 In 1992, Dr. Frank graduated from Colorado State University’s College of Veterinary Medicine, and in 1995 opened North Central Animal Hospital, PC in Phoenix, AZ.
 The facility has advanced surgical and diagnostic equipment to provide a very high level of care.
 In addition to providing health care for birds, she treats dogs, cats, rabbits, rodents, ferrets, and reptiles.
 Dr. Frank also provides licensed avian wildlife rehabilitation organizations diagnostic testing, treatment, and surgery on native and migratory birds at no charge.
 She is active in the community and a member of numerous veterinary and civic organizations.

 Currently there are only 150 veterinarians certified in avian practice worldwide.
-Dr. Frank was the first Avian Specialist in Arizona, and one of only two veterinary bird specialists in private practice statewide.
+Dr. Frank was the first Avian Specialist in Arizona, and one of only three veterinary bird specialists statewide.
 For more information on species specialty certification through ABVP, or to find a species specialist in your area, visit www.abvp.com.

 Read an article on Pet Bird Care.